pipe-cool/nifi-xlsxReader-bundle/README.en.md

 ## Functionality

-The `nifi-xlsxReader-bundle` processor allows to read Excel XLSX files and convert their content into a `FlowFile`.
+The `nifi-xlsxReader-bundle` processor allows to read Excel XLSX files and convert their content into a `JSON`.
 This is especially useful in NiFi workflows where you need to process data contained in Excel spreadsheets.

 ## Library Used